charleywu/charleywu.github.io/index.md

 ### Research Interests
 My current research interests include:

 - *Exploration and Information Acquisition in Uncertain Environments*: How do people cope with the complexity of real-world learning problems where the space of possible actions can be vast or even infinite?
 Humans display an incredible efficiency in learning and can surpass state-of-the-art machine learning algorithms using only a minute fraction of the same training data.
-Part of my research seeks to explain this gap between human and machine learing through the notion of *guided exploration* where generalization from previous observations onto unobserved actions can efficiently guide human exploration towards rapid learning rates.
+Part of my research seeks to explain this gap between human and machine learning through the notion of *guided exploration* where generalization from previous observations onto unobserved actions can efficiently guide human exploration towards rapid learning rates.

 - *Information Search*: People don't only learn through trial-and-error, but also through actively querying the world, by asking questions and performing experiments.
 What strategies do humans use to probe the uncertainty of the world and how do they formulate effective queries?